h001y/cli-php-library/README.md

 ## Creating new command
 Example : 'php bin/cli.php newController {new_argument} [new_field]' - Will create a new controller in /src/UserControllers/newController.php with extends of Main controller

+## Command Output
+Output is command for outputting args or names in command line

 ## How use it
 type 'php bin/cli.php' - for get all commands type 'php bin/cli.php Output ...' - for get arguments and opions in readable format